bbbond3phd/Capstone/README.md

 ## Data Understanding: CRISP-DM Step 2
 Dataset description:
-Insurance was offered to some of the customers in 2019.
-The provided data is an extracted of the performance and sales of insurance packages during the same period.
+The dataset used in this analysis is from 2019, which is prior to the COVID pandemic.
+Specifically, the data is an extract of the 'performance and sales of insurance packages' during the same period.
-The data provided contains almost 2000 rows of its previous customers.
+The data provided contains almost 2,000 rows transactional data from previous customers.

-Dataset: the data consists of 1,986 rows.
-The data file can be found at https://www.kaggle.com/datasets/tejashvi14/travel-insurance-prediction-data
+The file can be found at, https://www.kaggle.com/datasets/tejashvi14/travel-insurance-prediction-data

-Features:
+Features comprising the dataset:
-1. Age- age of the customer
+1. Age (int)- age of the customer
-2. Employment Type- the sector in which the customer is employed
+2. Employment Type (int)- the sector in which the customer is employed
-3. GraduateOrNot- whether the customer is a college graduate or not
+3. GraduateOrNot (int)- whether the customer is a college graduate or not
-4. AnnualIncome- yearly income of the customer (in Indian Rupees, rounded to the nearest 50K Rupee)
+4. AnnualIncome (int)- yearly income of the customer (in Indian Rupees, rounded to the nearest 50K Rupee)
-5. FamilyMembers- number of members in the customer's family
+5. FamilyMembers (int)- number of members in the customer's family
-6. ChronicDisease- whether the customer suffers from any health ailments e.g., Diabetes, high BP, asthama, etc)
+6. ChronicDisease- (int) whether the customer suffers from any health ailments (e.g., Diabetes, high BP, asthama, etc)
-7. FrequentFlyer- derived data based on customer's history of booking air tickets (minimum of four different instances in two years (2017-2019))
+7. FrequentFlyer (int)- derived data based on customer's history of booking air tickets (minimum of four different instances in two years (2017-2019))
-8. EverTravelledAbroad- has the customer ever travelled internationally
+8. EverTravelledAbroad (int)- has the customer ever travelled internationally
-9. TravelInsurance- (target) did the customer purchase a travel insurance package during the introductory offering period (2019)
+9. TravelInsurance (int, target)- did the customer purchase a travel insurance package during the introductory offering period (2019)

 ## Data Preparation: CRISP-DM Step 3
 ### Data preparation after our initial exploration